Pocket-Plane-Group/IronModder10_Ding0/README.md

 In chapter 2 visit the graveyard district and head over to 2584, 1117 or so.
 Observe that I should probably have been more ambitious.

+Jury scoring:

-Our only veteran contestant serves the judges a dainty appetizer of a trick-or-treat tale, as one desperate Shadow Thief pulls one of the oldest tricks in the book to escape the predations of a hungry opponent.
+>Our only veteran contestant serves the judges a dainty appetizer of a trick-or-treat tale, as one desperate Shadow Thief pulls one of the oldest tricks in the book to escape the predations of a hungry opponent.
 But were the judges satisfied by this morsel, or did they themselves feel cheated?

-*Chez Ding0 has been known for his unique synthesis of differing cuisine, and the theme seemed to be tailor-made for his style.
+>*Chez Ding0 has been known for his unique synthesis of differing cuisine, and the theme seemed to be tailor-made for his style.
 However, the dish was disappointingly short and lacking in substance.* - CamDawg

-*Our chef provides a hastily prepared snack, which tells a story of how to use old tricks in combat.
+>*Our chef provides a hastily prepared snack, which tells a story of how to use old tricks in combat.
 It's still better than any micro-waved frozen dinner, however, and maybe some day will see the Iron Ding0 serve a real meal.
 A feast to behold!* - SConrad

-*I always expect so much from this chef.
+>*I always expect so much from this chef.
 SimDing0 is known for big flavors, and elaborate garnishes.
 This was somewhat of a disappointment, and left the table still hungry.* - MTS

 <hr>